Top 10 Festivals Celebrated in Indonesia 2025

 The festival involves a wide range of cultural and artistic celebrations, including traditional music and dance, puppet shows, and poetry readings.

-In terms of daytime events, the highlight of the festival will be the ceremony called "Jamasan", which is a ritual of trimming off dreadlocks of kids.
+In terms of daytime events, the highlight of the festival will be the ceremony called "Jamasan", which is a ritual of trimming off the dreadlocks of kids.
 It is a long-running tradition in the Dieng community, and visitors can observe this ritual to immerse themselves in the Dieng culture.

 At night, Jazz Above the Clouds, which is a jazz concert, will be held in front of Dieng's Arjuna Temple, adding more sparkle to the festival.